RoslyndWilliams/osTicket--Ticket-Lifecycle/README.md

 <h3>Stage 3: Working the Issue</h3>

-- On the back end, Jane is working with the System Adminstrator team to resolve the issue.
+- On the back end, Jane is working with the Systems Administrative Team to resolve the issue.

 <h3>Stage 4: Resolution</h3>